 When it comes to dressing up for work, we are often torn in between our traditional ethnic garments and the corporate-friendly office look.
 Indian wear tilts a little on the heavier side of embellishments and colour and leaves us wondering if it really fits the bill for a muted office environment.
-Truth is, there are numerous ways you can style your Indian wear to work.
+The truth is, there are numerous ways you can style your Indian wear to work.
 Here are some stylish tips you can try next time you decide to go ethnic.

 We have the wonderful freedom of playing and experimenting with fabric in our ethnic clothes.
-However, no matter how beautiful heavy fabric like brocade and matka silk may look...it is really not the ideal choice for a busy work day.
+However, no matter how beautiful heavy fabric like brocade and Matka silk may look...it is really not the ideal choice for a busy workday.
 Opt for soft and easy fabric like jute silk or cotton that is not only comfortable but looks elegant as well.

 While dressing up for work, we want to look sharp and neat.
 A flowy dupatta might be a little distracting at the office.
 A good idea would be the opt for a sherwani style kurta that looks formal and perfect for office and does not require you to wear a dupatta.
 Choose kurtas with neat mandarin collars or a modern Peter-pan collar to keep your look fresh as well as formal.

 There is no doubt Indian jewellery looks grand and gorgeous.
 The traditional Indian Jhumkas and neckpieces are often adorned with multiple layers of metal or beads.
 Choose small earrings or studs that do not attract a lot of attention.
 If you are already wearing something that has prints or a lot of details, always remember to go easy on the accessories.